iiasa/Condor_run_R/README.md

 ### Jobs are idle and do not run, or only some do
 The cluster may be busy.
 To see who else has submitted jobs, issue `condor_status -submitters`.
 In addition, you may have a low priority so that jobs of others are given priority, pushing your jobs to the back of the queue.
 To see your priority issue `condor_userprio`.
 Large numbers mean low priority.
 Your cluster administrator can set your priority.

+### But why?
+For further information, see the [why is the job not running?](https://htcondor.readthedocs.io/en/latest/users-manual/managing-a-job.html#why-is-the-job-not-running) section of the HTCondor manual.